-Forty-five miles (72 km) of rustic carriage roads, the gift of philanthropist John D. Rockefeller Jr. and family, weaver around the mountains and valleys of Acadia National Park.
+Forty-five miles (72 km) of rustic carriage roads, the gift of philanthropist John D. Rockefeller Jr. and family, weave around the mountains and valleys of Acadia National Park.
 Most of those roads are available for horseback travel either on a carriage ride with Wildwood Stables or on a horse of your own.

 When horseback riding on Acadia's carriage roads be sure to have a copy of the Carriage Road User's Map to better identify the trails, routes, and roads where horses are permitted.
-The use of pack animals is permitted on the following trails, routes, and roads:

 The use of pack animals is prohibited on: